mlewis7127/amazon-eks-guide/docs/index.md

 - [Amazon EKS Best Practices](https://docs.aws.amazon.com/eks/latest/best-practices/introduction.html) - The EKS Best Practices Guides.
 The primary goal of this project is to offer a set of best practices for day 2 operations for Amazon EKS.

+- [Choosing the right GitOps tool for your Amazon EKS cluster](https://docs.aws.amazon.com/prescriptive-guidance/latest/eks-gitops-tools/introduction.html) - This guide explores the key considerations in selecting GitOps tools for Amazon EKS, compares frequently used options, and provides insights to help you make an informed decision

+- [Scaling Amazon EKS infrastructure to optimize compute, workloads, and network performance](https://docs.aws.amazon.com/prescriptive-guidance/latest/scaling-amazon-eks-infrastructure/introduction.html) - This guide is designed to help organizations to optimize their Amazon EKS infrastructure across Compute Scaling, Workload Scaling, Network Scaling and Cost Optimisation.

+- [Best practices for streamlining Amazon EKS observability](https://docs.aws.amazon.com/prescriptive-guidance/latest/amazon-eks-observability-best-practices/introduction.html) - This guide is designed to help organizations optimize their Amazon EKS observability.

 ## 🎓 Amazon EKS Workshops